exponea/exponea-ios-sdk/Documentation/segmentation.md

 This page describes the integration steps required to retrieve any segmentation data changes assigned to the current customer.

+> Real-time segmentation works with both Project/Engagement and Stream/Data hub integration modes.
+No additional configuration is needed when using Stream integration.

 ### Use real-time segments

 To use real-time segments in your app, you must register one or more customized `SegmentCallbackData` instances.